kelsipage/kelsipage.github.io/_projects/1_project.md

 </div>

 # Insights
 Looking at the impacts on rural vs. urban districts, these data showed minimal differences.
-The average percentage of tution for rural schools was 0.034 and for urban districts, 0.027.
+The average percentage of tuition for rural schools was 0.034 and for urban districts, 0.027.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">